netty/netty/sockjs/README.md

 Currently the haproxy test in the [SockJSProtocol](http://sockjs.github.io/sockjs-protocol/sockjs-protocol-0.3.3.html) does not pass.
-The issue here is that when HAProxy tries to send an WebSocket Hixie 76 upgrade reqeust it need to be able to send the request headers and receive the response before it sends the actualy nouce.
+The issue here is that when HAProxy tries to send an WebSocket Hixie 76 upgrade reqeust it need to be able to send the request headers, and receive the response before it sends the actualy nouce.
 The test, test_haproxy and I'm assuming HAProxy itself, does not set a _Content-Length_ header.
-The default HttpObjectDecoder in Netty does a check while decoding to see if a _Content-Lenght_ header exists, which is our case it does not.
-It then does a second when to see if the request is a WebSocket request, and correctly detects that this is.
+HttpObjectDecoder in Netty does a check while decoding to see if a _Content-Lenght_ header exists, which is our case it does not.
+It then does a second check to see if the request is a WebSocket request, and correctly detects that this is.
 Netty will then set the _Content-Lenght_ header to 8 for Hixie 76.
 This causes the request to not be passed along as there is not actual body in this request.
 Setting the _Content-Length_ to 0 allows the test_haproxy test to pass successfully.
 I'm not sure how to fix this.
 I don't think that there should really be a case where the body of a Hixie 74 upgrade request does not have the nounce in the body of the request.
 So perhaps a workaround specific to sockjs should be put inplace.

 The equivalent of the above python test suite can be found in _src/test/io/netty/handler/codec/sockjs/protocol/SockJSProtocolTest.java_.

+## Testing using sockjs-protocol
+Apart from the unit/functional tests an external test suite is provided for SockJS.
+First, start the SockJS server:

+    mvn exec:java

+Next, follow the instructions for [sockjs-protocol](https://github.com/sockjs/sockjs-protocol) to run the tests.

+We have tried to mimic these tests as closely as possbile and you can find the equivalent in ```io.netty.handler.codec.sockjs.protocol.SockJSProtocolTest.java```.

 ## Protocol
 The SockJS client API if very similar to the WebSocket API which is intentional.
 The idea is to hide the transport